Khabibulix/Khabibulix/README.md

 Beginner projects in cybersecurity

+- 📫 I'm currently reading:
+Automate the boring stuff with Python
+A+ Study Guide

-- 📫 How to reach me ...
+How to reach me :

-By mail: unitetempete@gmail.com
+On Discord: Kleniath#2447

 On my blog: https://leparcoursduguerriercyber.over-blog.com/